Blog > Treatment Strategies > Somatic Experiencing Therapy: 12 Techniques & Exercises for Trauma Recovery

 What Is Somatic Experiencing Therapy?

-A trained therapist typically facilitates somatic experiencing.
-Each session focuses on managing the physiological and nervous system dysregulation that accompanies trauma.
-The therapist uses different techniques to help clients notice sensations, impulses, and emotions in small, manageable increments — a process known as titration.
-By pacing the work carefully, SE enables clients to release tension and restore self-regulation of their bodily responses — and ultimately heal from their past.
+A trained SE therapist facilitates each session by helping clients notice sensations, impulses, and emotions in small, manageable increments — a process known as titration.
+By pacing the work carefully, SE enables clients to release tension and restore self-regulation without retraumatization.

 Somatic Experiencing vs. Other Trauma Therapies